-1. Bymore's is a big department store.
+1. Do the following task.
+Bymore's is a big department store.
 It's quite an old store now.
 The management of Bymore's have decided to modernize the store.
 The manager of the store is explaining what they are going to do and what the result will be.
 Look at the manager's notes and write down what he says.